Goosenator6000/Goosenator6000.github.io/README.md

 # This Account Is Just An Alt For "The Goosenator 6000" Website To Have A More Friendly URL.
+I Am @Norok-The-Diablo.

 # This Is Just The GitHub Page For The Goosenator 6000 Website NOT "The Goosenator 6000".